sujato/cullavagga/dpcv-project.md

 - He confirms, on the basis of epigraphic analysis and historical context, Paranavitana’s conclusion that the manuscript was copied in the reign of Parākramabāhu II of Dambadeṇiya, and is definitely later than the Polonnaruwa period.
 - He notes some details of the script, which may be useful for our typists.
 - He says the manuscript was purchased by the National Museum from a relation of the late H.C.P.
-Bell, the first Archeological Commissioner of Sri Lanka.
+Bell.
   - However, both the National Musuem and the Dept. of Archeology agree the manuscript is owned by the Dept. of Archeology.
 - He discusses the identification of the people and places mentioned in the colophon.
 The Konduruvā forest is in the vicinity of Dambadeṇiya in the North-Western Province, while Beligala is about 25km south-east of Dambadeṇiya.